Deep brachial artery

 Branches and supply

-Just prior to its terminal bifurcation, the deep brachial artery gives off three sets of branches; an ascending deltoid branch that anastomoses with the branches of the posterior circumflex humeral artery and supplies the deltoid muscle, muscular collateral branches for the lateral and medial heads of triceps brachii and the nutrient arteries of humerus that feed the humeral shaft.
+Just prior to its terminal bifurcation, the deep brachial artery gives off a number of branches including an ascending deltoid branch that anastomoses with the branches of the posterior circumflex humeral artery and supplies the deltoid muscle, as well as muscular collateral branches for the lateral and medial heads of the triceps brachii muscle

 The deep brachial artery ends by bifurcating into two branches;